QuestPDF/QuestPDF-Documentation/docs/api-reference/height.md

 # Height

-Use this element to control the veertical size of its content.
+Use this element to control the vertical size of its content.

 | Method        | Description                             |
 |---------------|-----------------------------------------|